Login

 Unlike your blood, lymph doesn’t have a pump.
 It depends on your body movement to flow.

-Bonus: Movement also improves skin problems in older people, reduces dandruff, and helps balance internal fluid levels.
+Bonus: Movement also improves skin problems in elderly, reduces dandruff, and helps balance internal fluid levels.

 2. Drink Warm Lemon Water